Are e-Textbooks Better Than Printed Ones?

 Clearly, these students were able to identify a number of reasons to support their appreciation for traditional textbooks.
 But researchers have identified other benefits that the users of paper texts enjoy–whether they are actually aware of them or not.

-In Time Magazine‘s “Do E-Books Make it Harder to Remember What You Just Read?, the United Kingdom’s University of Leicester conducted a study in which psychology students were presented with unfamiliar economics buy levitra bulk coursework.
+In Time Magazine‘s “Do E-Books Make it Harder to Remember What You Just Read?, the United Kingdom’s University of Leicester conducted a study in which psychology students were presented with unfamiliar economics coursework.
 Researchers discovered that traditional textbook users were better able to “digest the material more fully” and they required less repetition to impart the same information as their digital book-reading cohorts.

 Furthermore, Scientific American‘s “The Reading Brain in the Digital Age: The Science of Paper Versus Screens” points to a study conducted by the University of Stavanger in Norway.
 In said study, grade ten students of similar reading ability each had to read texts of roughly 1500 words in length.
 The half of the group that read them on paper performed better on reading comprehension tests than those who read PDF files on an LCD monitor.
 The jury is in and the brain prefers paper textbooks.